robdrimmie/imtg/devlog/rmd/project.md

   - is there a better way to store the win condition?
 There must be. it is weird to take up the boot slot
   - backpack too
 - then try 6 party members?
+  - working with 3 for now
 - rebalance combat rewards when entire party is in place
 - pretty sure traps are misbehaving now, result of item modifiers?
 - then try with 6 win condition items and 6 destination tiles?
   - no longer convinced this is a priority for launch
+- * spreadsheet-type view at /sheet to help understand the variables in play

 ### scope creep - this are future current targets
 - add more encounters